phamhduc/Precision-Color-Sorting-and-Real-World-Distance-Estimation/README.md

 + You can edit the HSV value directly in line edit for lower and upper HSV value.
 + You can also track for your expectated color.
 Please disable the camera before tracking.
++ After clicking track, there will be a pop-up windown for tracking value.
 + Put all of your object in the frame and use the trackbar to find the best HSV value.

 ![image](https://github.com/phamhduc/Precision-Color-Sorting-and-Real-World-Distance-Estimation/assets/101264143/eacfa0cb-82de-42d2-abe5-ac88f7b43a40)